dmattox10/HN-Algolia/README.md

 **Redux!** - Ever since I discovered context API, I haven't touched Redux, and so much has changed.
 Much less boilerplate code than before, easier to follow reading through it.

 #### Noteworthy
-I usually use the package "Express Brute" to prevent abuse of the services I create, but since this is Front End only, I created a simple captcha type deal with that possibility.
+I usually use the package "Express Brute" to prevent abuse of the services I create, but since this is Front End only, I created a simple captcha type hack to deal with that possibility.

 ### Screenshot
 <div><img src="screenshot1.png" style="width: 100%"/></div>